Furikuda/bork/docs/installation.rst

-  Some older Linux systems (like RHEL/CentOS 5) and Python interpreter binaries compiled to be able to run on such systems (like Python installed via Anaconda) might miss functions required by Borg.
+  Some older Linux systems (like RHEL/CentOS 5) and Python interpreter binaries compiled to be able to run on such systems (like Python installed via Anaconda) might miss functions required by Bork.

-  This issue will be detected early and Borg will abort with a fatal error.
+  This issue will be detected early and Bork will abort with a fatal error.

 Dependencies
 ~~~~~~~~~~~~

-To install Borg from a source package (including pip), you have to install the
+To install Bork from a source package (including pip), you have to install the
 following dependencies first:

 * `Python 3`_ >= 3.9.0, plus development headers.